mead-ml/mead-baseline/docs/main.md

 ## Workflow

-The workflow for developing a deep learning model using baseline is as follows:
+The workflow for developing a deep learning model using MEAD is as follows:

 1. Map the problem to one of the existing tasks using a `<task, dataset>` tuple, eg., NER on CoNLL 2003 dataset is a `<tagger, conll-iobes>`.